 The best examples of localist sustainist designs have been community-driven, bottom-up and small-scale.
 They are, by nature, place-specific.
 But how can we share the experience of one situation with other communities and places?
-Replication doesn't work, clearly not all communities and local ecosystems
+Replication doesn't work, clearly not all communities and local ecosystems are the same.
+Yet ,as we know from recent experience (think of knowledge networks and successful exchanges between citizen groups across cities) many civic projects that are working in one area also have real potential elsewhere.

 The old ways of upscaling, simply by growing in volume or multiplying the same identical solutions, are no longer appropriate in the socially embedded practice of future-making.
 Instead, we need approaches that tap into the networked nature of sharing.
-Drawing from experiences of citizen-led participatory projects in the London Borough of Lambeth, Civic Systems Lab concludes: "This kind of scaling is a proliferation, the adoption and adaptation of an idea or core model in new contexts, rather than the original project necessarily expanding."34
+Drawing from experiences of citizen-led participatory projects in the London Borough of Lambeth, Civic Systems Lab concludes: "This kind of scaling is a proliferation, the adoption and adaptation of an idea or core model in new contexts, rather than the original project necessarily expanding."